yaminikota111/Bike-Sales-Analysis-in-Excel/README.md

 ![image](https://user-images.githubusercontent.com/54625974/232886749-ce394fa6-7c56-4a2f-9b45-04b9aee17b34.png)

-From this we can say that Males with high average income purchased more bikes tahn females
+From this we can say that Males with high average income purchased more bikes than females